Happiness: Causes and achievement methods

+Psychologist Robert Emmons has identified the centrality of goals in pursuing happiness.
+He found that when humans pursue meaningful projects and activities without primarily focusing on happiness, happiness often results as a by-product.
+Indicators of meaningfulness predict positive effects on life, while lack of meaning predicts negative states such as psychological distress.
+Emmons summarizes the four categories of meaning which have appeared throughout various studies.
+He proposes to call them WIST, or work, intimacy, spirituality, and transcendence.

+Throughout life, one's views of happiness and what brings happiness can evolve.
+In early and emerging adulthood many people focus on seeking happiness through friends, objects, and money.
+Middle aged-adults generally transition from searching for object-based happiness to looking for happiness in money and relationships.
+In older adulthood, people tend to focus more on personal peace and lasting relationships (ex. children, spouse, grandchildren).
+Antti Kauppinen, a Swedish philosopher and phenomenological researcher, posited that the perception of time affects the change in focus throughout life.
+In early adulthood, most view life optimistically, looking to the future and seeing an entire life ahead of them.
+Those that fall into the middle life, see that life has passed behind them as well as seeing more life ahead.
+Those in older adulthood often see their lives as behind them.
+This shift in perspective causes a shift in the pursuit of happiness from more tactile, object based happiness, to social and relational based happiness.

 Self-fulfilment theories

 Maslow's hierarchy of needs is a pyramid depicting the levels of human needs, psychological, and physical.
 When a human being ascends the steps of the pyramid, self-actualization is reached.
 Beyond the routine of needs fulfillment, Maslow envisioned moments of extraordinary experience, known as peak experiences, profound moments of love, understanding, happiness, or rapture, during which a person feels more whole, alive, self-sufficient, and yet a part of the world.
 This is similar to the flow concept of Mihály Csíkszentmihályi.
 The concept of flow is the idea that after our basic needs are met we can achieve greater happiness by altering our consciousness by becoming so engaged in a task that we lose our sense of time.
 Our intense focus causes us to forget any other issues, which in return promotes positive emotions.